Glass Art Chandelier

 The different elements came together perfectly in the finished chandelier creating a wonderfully bold and majestic addition to the school’s interior.

-If you would like more information about the glass art chandelier project shown here or if you have a future custom project that you think we might be able to help you with – please do call our Design Team on 01923 818282, email us on: email@example.com or fill out the form below.
+If you would like more information about the glass art chandelier project shown here or if you have a future custom project that you think we might be able to help you with – please do call our Design Team on 01923 818282, email us on: email@example.com.